hcaumo/Ripple/README.md

 ## Installation

-This platform is known to run on AWS and can be managed through the AWS Management Console and AWS CLI.
+This platform is known to run on AWS, Bubble.io and XRPL.

 ### Steps to Install and Configure